munificent/craftinginterpreters/book/superclasses.md

 ^code superclass-variable (2 before, 2 after)

-Creating a new lexical scope ensures that if we declare two classes in the same scope, each has as different local slot to store its superclass.
+Creating a new lexical scope ensures that if we declare two classes in the same scope, each has a different local slot to store its superclass.
 Since we always name this variable "super", if we didn't make a scope for each subclass, the variables would collide.